sayanchaudhuri14/Semantic-Segmentation-of-Covid-19-CT-Scans/README.md

 •	I reported the Accuracy, F1 score, Specificity and Sensitivity for all the cases.

-•	For seamless implementation, scripted a few auxiliary functions which I have described in detail next.
+•	For seamless implementation, scripted a few auxiliary functions which I have described in a separate file.